ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

   threading flag and shoud be able to work multiple threads.
 Example calls:
   ``msnoise -t 4 compute_cc`` or``msnoise -t 16 compute_mwcs``.
 Don't start
-  more threads than the actual number of real cores on your machine, and take into account that if each instance loads a lot of data (stations), you have to have enough RAM to store it.
+  more threads than the actual number of real cores on your machine, and take into account that if each instance loads a lot of data (stations), you shoud have have enough RAM to store it.

 All commands are now documented: :doc:`../clickhelp/msnoise`.